evergreen-it-dev/Konnektor/README.md

 **Contacts**

-If you have any questions or help with Konnektor setup, contact support@evergreens.com.ua Looking for more integrations?
+If you have any questions or need help with Konnektor setup, contact support@evergreens.com.ua

+Looking for more integrations?
 Check http://evergreen.team/en/box-producs/konnektor.html